cathaloruaidh/genomeBuildConversion/README.md

 parallel --plus -j 12 --colsep '\t' "${SCRIPT_DIR}/createInputBed.sh {1} {2} {3} ${SOURCE}" :::: ${REGIONS}

 ```
-If you are working on a different genome that GRCh37 or GRCh38, you can supply alternate REGION files in the REFERENCE directory.
+If you are working on a different genome than GRCh37 or GRCh38, you can supply alternate REGION files in the REFERENCE directory.

 ## 4.2&nbsp; Apply Algorithm